My City Council

 Making a Public Comment

-Council welcomes public comment.
-Fill out the online form below for your chance to make a public comment at the next regular Monday council meeting.
-Read the procedures for public comment.
+Council welcomes public comment before regular council meetings.
+Public Comment will return at the first Council meeting after summer recess on Sept.
+15. Fill out the online form below for your chance to make a public comment at the next regular Monday Council meeting.
+Please read the revised rules and procedures

 Registrations can also be submitted: